D-13-ZC-TV

-D-13-ZC-TV (channel 13) is a television station in Virac, Catanduanes, Philippines, airing programming from the GMA network.
+D-13-ZC-TV (channel 13) is a television station in Virac, Catanduanes, Philippines, airing programming from the GMA Network.
 Owned and operated by the network's namesake corporate parent, the station maintains transmitter facilities at Brgy.
 Sto.
 Niño, Virac, Catanduanes.

-Although identifying as a separate station in its own right, D-13-ZC-TV is considered a straight simulcast of DWAI-TV (channel 7) in Naga City.
+Although identifying as a separate station in its own right, D-13-ZC-TV is considered a straight simulcast of DWAI-TV (channel 7) in Naga City until August 30, 2024 when the next day it became a DZBB-TV repeater.